tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/数据管理/对象标签概述_intl_en.md

 ### Using COS Console

 You can manage object tags in the COS Console.
-For more information, see [Setting Object Tags] (https://intl.cloud.tencent.com/document/product/436/35664).
+For more information, see [Setting Object Tags](https://intl.cloud.tencent.com/document/product/436/35664).

 ### Using RESTful APIs